 Maati, founded by Neha Kabra, works with a community in Rajasthan to create unique clothing with traditional Indian printing techniques.
 A part of the fabric is upcycled, the dyes and print colours are borrowed from nature (not animals) and the packaging is plastic-free.

 I was surprised to learn that most swimsuits leach microfibers into the ocean.
 And amazed to discover PANI Swimwear, founded by Leila, an international development professional from Mauritius who now calls Mumbai home.
 PANI makes body-positive swimsuits catered to a wide range of body types, designed from recycled fishing nets!
+Unfortunately the microfiber leaching persists with these, but atleast they’re part of a circular economy until something better comes along.

 No Nasties is Goa’s first organic clothing brand and a pioneer of sustainable fashion in India, founded by Apurva Kothari.
 They use organic cotton seeds on fair trade farms.
 Synthetic pesticides and GMOs are a strict no. The entire seeds to clothes process is eco-friendly and ethical, right down to the inks being used (made without any animal ingredients).